Liechti-IT/FileTransfer/README.md

 - No database required, no mail required

 Installation steps:
-- Ddownload the latest [release](https://github.com/Liechti-IT/FileTransfer) from GitHub onto your webserver
+- Download the latest [release](https://github.com/Liechti-IT/FileTransfer) from GitHub onto your webserver
 - Set owner & group according to your webserver
 - A) Setup with the installation wizard (web):
   - Open your browser and go to your installed location, eg. ```https://example.com/filetransfer/```